codingcodax/notes/learn/english/sentence-types.md

 | subject-verb-adverb    | Daniela walks slowly   |
 | subject-verb-noun      | He is the actor        |

-In English we can differentiate between 6 main types of sentences.
+In English, we can differentiate between 6 main types of sentences.
 | type                    |     |
 | ----------------------- | --- |
 | affirmative sentences   |     |